 Pollo a la crema or creamed chicken is a South American dish consisting of tender chicken and veggies in a flavorful cream-based sauce.
 This easy 30-minute dish is great on its own or as a filling for tacos or burritos.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

-Years ago pollo a la crema was my go-to meals at one of my favorite local Mexican joints.
+Years ago pollo a la crema was my go-to meal at one of my favorite local Mexican joints.
 Unfortunately, they closed up shop.
 Not so unfortunate, I was able to recreate the dish so I can enjoy it from home anytime.

 Let’s talk about the flavors.
-There’s tender juicy chicken, fresh veggies, and a rich creamy smoked paprika laden sauce.
+There’s tender juicy chicken, fresh veggies, and a rich creamy smoked paprika-laden sauce.
 The smoke from the paprika really brings the sauce together and adds a pop of flavor that will leave you longing for more.

 If you’re sick of plain ole tacos or fajitas, give this dish a try!
-It’s different in GOOD way and I have no doubt you’ll enjoy it as much as my family does.
+It’s different in a GOOD way and I have no doubt you’ll enjoy it as much as my family does.